StackSquirrel/lxd-blog/_drafts/2025-08-23-games-and-learning.md

 Actually, _D and D_ is having a bit of a moment, right now, judging by an article that was published in a recent edition of College and Research Libraries journal [Dungeons and Dragons in the Information Literacy Classroom: How We Taught Bias in a For-Credit IL Class](https://crl.acrl.org/index.php/crl/article/view/26468/34392)</a>".
 This was a semester-long class in information literacy.

-<strong>Geeky aside</strong>: "Information literacy" — which is more interesting than it sounds — means recognising that you need information, searching for it, finding it, evaluating it, using it ethically, and citing it properly.
+**Geeky aside**: "Information literacy" — which is more interesting than it sounds — means recognising that you need information, searching for it, finding it, evaluating it, using it ethically, and citing it properly.
 It's essential to scholarship of any kind.

-A decade ago, <strong>Zombie Apocalypse</strong> was all the rage.
+A decade ago, **Zombie Apocalypse** was all the rage.
 It all started way back in 2011, with a student library orientation comic, [The Library of the Living Dead](https://sphk200.sitehost.iu.edu/students/Library-of-the-Living-Dead-Online-Edition.pdf) (PDF).
 It spawned a conflagration of library programs across North America, like this [Zombie Attack program](https://programminglibrarian.org/programs/zombie-attack), published six years later.

 Face it.
 Libraries are a hard sell to first-year students.
 Any hook will do, if it gets them in the door.